 - Asking customer-facing staff to share feedback they’ve received.

 - Being your own customer—would you be satisfied with your organization’s service and communications?

-Get the information you need from customers with simple, focused survey questions.
+Get the information you need from customers with simple, focused questions.

 Now that you know what you want to learn, it’s time to develop your questions.
-Use these tips for writing a stronger online survey:
+Use these tips for writing a strong online survey or quiz:

 - Keep it short.
 Around five questions can provide ample information without deterring customers.

 - Provide an estimated completion time at the top (for example, “This survey should take five minutes to complete”).